nicklalone/CIST_2500/09_Inferencing_Multi_Variances/day1-2.md

 <img src="/images/zort.png" width="250" align=middle>

+And so we can boil this down pretty quickly.
+* Is n > 30 and do we know σ?
+If so, that's a z!
+* If either of these are false, then it's a t!

 ## <a id="inf2kno"></a>Inferences about two populations with parameters known

 This is our first collection to consider.
 We're comparing 2 populations and actually know some of the population parameters.
 We'll do a problem that doesn't have any context, and then we'll try one with context.